nashville-software-school/client-side-mastery/book-3-deshawns-dog-walking/chapters/DD_EVENT_LISTENER.md

 Refresh your browser to load the new code.

 Then click on some of the walkers.
-You should see the following happen.
+You should see the name of the city the walker works in appear in an alert box.

 ![animation of clicking on a walker](./images/first-event-listener.gif)